 - It may cause allergic reactions.
 If you experience hives, itching, swelling and/or breathing trouble, make sure to stop eating it immediately and contact your doctor.

-- It may raise your blood pressure.
-If blood pressure is a problem for you, beware.
-Cottage cheese has a good bit of salt.
-Make your own to keep that in check.
+- It may raise your blood pressure due to its high sodium content.
+If blood pressure is a problem for you, make your own to keep your sodium intake in check.

 Get FREE Access!